mchevalier2/crestr/README.md

 #

-The goal of crestr is to enable probabilistic reconstructions of past climate change from fossil assemblage data.
-The approach is based on the estimation of conditional responses of different bioproxies to various climate parameters.
-Theseresponses take the form of probability density functions (*pdfs*).
-The detailsof the method have been described in [Chevalier *et al.* (2014)](http://www.doi.org/10.5194/cp-10-2081-2014) and the calibrated data presented in [Chevalier (2019)](http://www.doi.org/10.1016/j.gloplacha.2019.01.016).
+The goal of `crestr` is to enable probabilistic reconstructions of past climate change from fossil assemblage data.
+The approach is based on the estimation of conditional responses of different bio-proxies to various climate parameters.
+These responses take the form of probability density functions (*PDFs*).
+The details of the method have been described in [Chevalier *et al.* (2014)](http://www.doi.org/10.5194/cp-10-2081-2014) and the calibrated data presented in [Chevalier (2019)](http://www.doi.org/10.1016/j.gloplacha.2019.01.016).